xiagon01/graal/docs/reference-manual/languages/ruby/operations.md

 level can be set with `--log.level=INFO`, `=FINEST`, or so on.

 ### Troubleshooting TruffleRuby
-The GraalVM implementation of Ruby is experimental and we cannot guarantee it to be bug free.
+**Warning:** The GraalVM implementation of Ruby is experimental and we cannot guarantee it to be bug free.
+Experimental features might never be included in a production version, or might change significantly before being considered production-ready.
 TruffleRuby uses sophisticated techniques to optimise a Ruby program and its users are strongly encouraged to submit useful bug reports to [Truffleruby issues](https://github.com/oracle/truffleruby/issues).
  If you encounter a performance problem, please consider the recommendations in [Reporting Performance Problems](https://github.com/oracle/truffleruby/blob/master/doc/user/reporting-performance-problems.md) document  .